noyTalker/CouponSystem-SpringBootProject/README.md

-# Project3
+# CouponSystem-SpringBootProject
-Coupon System part 3 - core &amp; server side (Spring Boot project)
+Coupon System Project 3 - core &amp; server side (Spring Boot project)

 The dependencies in this project are JPA, Web and MySQL.